Buxales: Former treatment

 In the Cronquist system of 1981, the Buxaceae were associated with the Euphorbiaceae s.l., and the Didymelaceae were given their own order.
 In the APG II system of 2003, the Buxaceae were a family unplaced as to order in the eudicots, optionally including the genus Didymeles, which could alternatively be placed in its own family.

+Age

+According to molecular clock calculations, the lineage that led to Buxales split from other plants about 129 million years ago or 120 million years ago.

 Uses

 Some species of the Buxaceae are of economic importance.
 Buxus sempervirens (common box) and Buxus macowanii (Cape box) produce hard wood valued for carving and engraving.
 Species are also used as ornamental garden plants and for bonsai.
 Common box is used for hedging and border edging.
 Species of Pachysandra are used as ground cover.
 Species of Sarcococca produce small but strongly scented flowers in the winter.